alozano-77/AWS-SAA-C02-Course/README.md

 Deny list is the default.

 When you enable SCP on your org, AWS applies `FullAWSAccess`.
 This means SCPs have no effect because nothing is restricted.
-It has zero influence by themselves.
+They have zero influence by themselves.

 ```json